 It is important to verify the summer work travel dates established by your home country.
 Camp support staff are governed by the summer work travel program and as such are subject to the summer work travel permitted dates as established by their home country.
-Dates are subject to change.
-Summer Work Travel Program Date Chart.
+Dates are subject to change. http://campstaffusa.com/assets/J-1-SWT-2012-2013-Program-Dates.pdf